LianaMikael/Paraphrase-Generation/README.md

 ## Output Sentence Generation

 There are three main ways to generate output:
-- Random sampling (not implemented here)
+- **Random sampling** (not implemented here)
-- Greedy Decoding: at each time step, select the word from the vocabulary with the highst score obtained by performing one decoder step, continue until the end token is reached or a pre-defined maximum number of steps is completed.
+- **Greedy Decoding**: at each time step, select the word from the vocabulary with the highst score obtained by performing one decoder step, continue until the end token is reached or a pre-defined maximum number of steps is completed.
-- Beam Search: at each time step, keep track of * * k * * (beam size) most probable hypotheses, for each hypothesis continue until the end token is reached, stop the process when a maximum number of steps is reached or a pre-defined minimum number of hypotheses are generated.
+- **Beam Search**: at each time step, keep track of *k* (beam size) most probable hypotheses, for each hypothesis continue until the end token is reached, stop the process when a maximum number of steps is reached or a pre-defined minimum number of hypotheses is generated.

 ## How To Use